 The Power Engineering occupation is governed by the Boiler, Pressure Vessel and Compressed Gas Regulations under the Public Safety Act.

-A Power Engineering Advisory Committee, with representatives from Industry, the Department of Education, the Department of Government Services and the College of the North Atlantic, has been established to address issues specific to Power Engineering training, certification and regulation in Newfoundland and Labrador.
+A Power Engineering Advisory Committee, with representatives from Industry, the Department of Advanced Education and Skills, Service NL and the College of the North Atlantic, has been established to address issues specific to Power Engineering training, certification and regulation in Newfoundland and Labrador.

 The Standardization of Power Engineering Examinations Committee (SOPEEC) is a committee responsible for power engineering program and course curriculum development, standardized examination content, development of examination syllabi, development of recommended reading material, and power engineering certification that are interprovincial in nature.
 SOPEEC is currently comprised of one member from each participating Province and the Territories with the exception of Quebec (which is not a member), and the chairperson of IPECC.